JacobDev1/xl-converter/README.md

 </p>
 <h3 align="center">XL Converter</h3>

 Fast and simple image converter for the latest formats.
-It supports multi-threading, drag 'n drop and intelligent options.
+It supports multithreading, drag 'n drop, and intelligent options.

 Available for both Windows and Linux.